 How to Sell a House By Owner in Tennessee

-When the time comes to move, some tenacious homeowners are eager to take over the reins of their home sale and figure out how to sell a house by owner in Tennessee.
+When the time comes to move, some enterprising homeowners are eager to take charge of their home sales and figure out how to sell a house by owner in Tennessee.

 In this guide to selling FSBO in Tennessee, we’ll cover what can be the most difficult aspects of selling by owner in the Volunteer State, including the steps that might be harder than you think.
-We’ll also provide a comprehensive overview of the full process to prep, market, and close on your home without the assistance of a real estate agent.
+We’ll also provide a comprehensive overview of the full process of preparing, marketing, and closing on your home without the assistance of a real estate agent.

 Unsure about selling FSBO in Tennessee?